rogerio-romao/tchef/README.md

 The key is the `unknown()` call on the second argument - this will pass through the extra fields.
 If you set it to `never()` instead, validation will error out and tchef will return
-`{ ok: false, error: 'Response failed to validate against schema.' }`.
+`{ ok: false, error: 'Response failed to validate against schema.', statusCode: 409 }`.
 Again, check [Valibot](https://valibot.dev/) for more information on it's features.

-ROADMAP:

--   more robust caching features